Food Integrity Global 2024

 In this compelling panel debate, experts from across the food industry spectrum come together to tackle the multifaceted issue of food fraud.
 As a growing concern for consumers, regulators, and businesses alike, food fraud poses significant risks to public health, economic integrity, and brand trust.
 This session aims to dissect the current landscape of food fraud, exploring innovative strategies for detection, prevention, and enforcement.

-Raquel Medeiros with Nestle logo
+Geoffrey Cottenet with Nestle logo

 Saskia Vanruth with UCD Dublin logo